 A small and simple outpost for Courier Roasters, which does have excellent coffee.
 A popular recommendation in most Japanese travel guides, this place is constantly filled with tourists.

-Heart in downtown
+Heart in downtown (old location - now NEVER)

 Heart definitely won't disappoint even the biggest coffee snob.
 The images here are taken from the location on SW 12th in downtown, though I most often go to their Eastside shop.
 The atmosphere is always very conducive to working.

 Heart in downtown moved one block away to a much large and more atmospheric place.
 Definitely feels more like a office lobby or coworking space than a cafe, but clearly its the place to get work done around here.